When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 Since I spent more time on these sections, of course I would be paid more.

-Not all invoicing for freelancers tools include a feature allowing you to track time, but if you anticipate this will be something your clients will request, consider a tool that has it.
+Not all invoicing tools include a feature allowing you to track time, but if you anticipate this will be something your customers will request, consider a tool that has it.

 If you're a business owner working solo, this may not apply to you.
 If you have a co-founder, partner, or employees who may need to access the invoice (e.g., maybe you have an employee who handles the vendor relationships), then you'll need to consider access availability to your invoices.